johnste/finicky/README.md

 ```

 #### A note on the current status of finicky
-Finicky is not under active development, and probably won't be for quite some time, since it's covering all my needs at the moment.
-That being said, I do respond to bug reports and feature requests, so please go ahead and leave one, or ask me on [twitter](https://twitter.com/johnste_)
+Finicky is, as of October 2018, under active development.
+I plan to have a larger release out sometime later this year, with focus on making it simpler to configure.
+Feel free to leave bug reports and feature requests, so please go ahead and add an issue on github, or ask me on [twitter](https://twitter.com/johnste_)

 ### Alternatives